ianyu93/datahour-gen-ai-nlp-chaining/README.md

 - Deployment

 You can learn more about GitHub Actions [here](https://docs.github.com/en/actions).
 You can also watch this YouTube video: [GitHub Actions Tutorial - Building Your First CI/CD Pipeline](https://youtu.be/4ZGitJVk0D4?si=8f2f2e9f9f9f4f9f).

+## Post Create Commands

+In Dev Containers, we use [postCreateCommand](https://containers.dev/implementors/json_reference/#:~:text=vs%20object%20properties.-,postCreateCommand,-%F0%9F%8F%B7%EF%B8%8F) to install `requirements.txt` globally in the container.
+If you'd like to continue development in Poetry, however, you can follow [Using Python and Poetry inside a Dev Container](https://marioscalas.medium.com/using-python-and-poetry-inside-a-dev-container-33c80bc5a22c) to initiate with Poetry environment instead.

 # Streamlit